 Warehouses charge Ally Coffee a rate per lb or kg per month, known as carry charges, for all the coffee we own that is stored at their facilities.
 When you contract coffee, those carry charges are embedded in the price for the duration of the delivery period you define at the time of contracting.
 When coffee reaches the end of its delivery period, you are responsible for taking delivery of the remaining volume of contracted coffee.
 If you choose to leave it in the warehouse beyond the delivery period agreed to in the contract, carry charges continue to accrue and are now the responsibility of the roaster who owns the coffee and will appear as a separate line item on invoices.

 Ally Coffee’s spot coffee offerings (inventory available for immediate purchase and release) are warehoused at the following locations.
-Talk to your Account Manager about other import services and forward contracting with direct delivery to US/EU/UAE warehouses near you.
+For all of the latest spot offerings in all warehouses we work with, visit the Our Coffees page.
+Talk to your Account Manager about other import services and forward contracting with direct delivery to US/EU/UAE/UK/O&A warehouses near you.
 Don’t have an Account Manager yet?
 Fill out the Contact Us form to start the conversation.

 Schwarze & Consort.
 GmbH